gnujoow/crud-react-redux/README.md

-# readme will be update very shortly
+# readme will be updated very shortly